Non-separable matrix builders for signal processing, quantum information and MIMO applications: Abstract

 \section{Abstract}

-Matrices are often built and designed by applying procedures from lower order matrices.
-Matrix tensor products, direct sums and multiplication of matrices retain certain properties of the lower order matrices; matrices produced by these procedures are said to be {\em separable}. {\em Entangled} matrices is the term used for matrices which are not separable.
-Here design methods for entangled matrices are derived.
-These can retain properties of lower order matrices or acquire new required properties.
+Matrices are built and designed by applying procedures from lower order matrices.
+Matrix tensor products, direct sums or multiplication of matrices are such procedures and a matrix built from these is said to be a {\em separable} matrix.
+A {\em non-separable} matrix is a matrix which is not separable and is often referred to as {\em an entangled matrix}.
+The matrices built may retain properties of the lower order matrices or may also acquire new desired properties not inherent in the constituents.
+Here design methods for non-separable matrices of required types are derived.
+These can retain properties of lower order matrices or have new desirable properties.
+Infinite series of required type non-separable matrices are constructible by the general methods.

-Entangled matrices are often required in practice and a number of applications of the designs are given.
-Methods with which to construct multidimensional entangled paraunitary matrices are derived; these have applications for wavelet and filter bank design.
-New entangled unitary matrices are designed; these are used in quantum information theory.
-Efficient methods for designing new full diversity constellations of unitary matrices with excellent {\em quality} (a defined term) for space time applications are given.
+Non-separable matrices of required types are required for applications and other uses; they can capture the structure in a unique way and thus perform much better than separable matrices.
+General new methods are developed with which to construct {\em multidimensional entangled paraunitary matrices}; these have applications for wavelet and filter bank design.
+The constructions are used to design new systems of non-separable unitary matrices; these have applications in quantum information theory.
+Some consequences include the design of full diversity constellations of unitary matrices, which are used in MIMO systems, and methods to design infinite series of special types of Hadamard matrices.